brendapessoa/laravel-md/readme.md

+Part of the pluralsight course - Laravel - Data and Models

 # Laravel - Getting Started (Pluralsight Course)
 This repository holds the starting source code of the "PHP Development with Laravel - Working with Models & Data" course on Pluralsight.